-To be an apprentice, you must work full-time in a salon for no fewer than 30 hours per week.
 We can help you find a job through the network of high-quality salons we work with.

 We want you to be absolutely sure that this apprenticeship is the right choice so you will complete a 3-month work trial, on full-time hours, before you are signed up to your apprenticeship.
 This also avoids your employer putting a lot of time and energy into training someone who is likely to drop out because hairdressing is not for them.

 - experience the physical demands of being on your feet all day

 - develop employability skills such as following instructions and solving problems

 - learn basic hairdressing skills

 - use English and maths skills in everyday work activities

 - build relationships with your employer and work colleagues